 In SP2005 we tried making hardcopies of the papers available to students.
 Unfortunately, USC requires that we charge for these (to recover the duplication costs), and the copyright owners (ACM, IEEE, etc.) insist that if there is any charge, then they must get a copyright fee.
 The total fee for the entire paper set was well over \$250, and it was still more than \$100 even if the optional papers were eliminated.
 For this reason I do not plan to make hardcopies available.

-In this syllabus, I indicate "new" by papers comparing what's different relative to last year's section of CSci551 I taught.
-(There will be slight variations with sections of CSci551 taught by other professors.)
+In this syllabus, I indicate "new" by papers relative to my section of CSci551 from last year.
+(There will be other variations between my section and sections taught by other professors.)

 1 Reference and background